Skip to content

 0.5 / 1

-The company expects its suppliers to commit to conducting environmental impact assessments.
-However, it is unclear if the commitment covers all the suppliers.
-Hence awarded only partial points.
+The company's commitment to conducting environmental impact assessments applies to its suppliers.
+However, it is unclear if it covers all the suppliers.

 • P